gilbertrec/gilbertrec.github.io/src/data/about.md

 # Intro

-Actually I'm a Researcher of Computer Science at Tampere University.
-I'm a Master Course Student of Computer Science at University of Salerno.
+Actually I'm a Ph.D.
+Student of Computer Science and Information Technology at <a href="https://www.unisa.it/"> University of Salerno </a>.
 I'm a fan of Computer technologies, currently I focus my interest on Software Engineering for Artificial Intelligence (SE4AI).
 I'm also Game Development Fan, having experience in game engine Unity.